pivotal-cf/pcf-release-notes/p1-v1.5/opsmanager_rn_1_5.md

 title: Pivotal Cloud Foundry Ops Manager v1.5.0.0 Release Notes
 ---

+## v1.5.6.0 patch release:
+Ops Manager 1.5.6.0 is a security patch release that incorporates low and medium CVEs from the previous month.
+(Embedded stemcell 3074, Ops Manager build cf8f9a)

 ## v1.5.5.0 patch release:
 Ops Manager 1.5.5.0 is a security patch release that incorporates low and medium CVEs from the previous month.
 (Embedded stemcell 3062, Ops Manager build 80543d)